IBM Cloud Docs

 Important: Effective 31 March 2023, all neural voices reach their end of service date and will be removed from the service and the documentation.
 The neural voices have been deprecated since 31 March 2022.
 No enhanced neural or expressive neural voices are effected.

-The following neural voices will be removed:
+The following neural voices are removed:

 • Arabic: ar-MS_OmarVoice